Wandalen/wTools/module/move/unilang_instruction_parser/plan.md

 *   Organize examples consistently with other crates and ensure they are useful for developers.

 ### Progress
-*   ✅ Increment 5 Complete
+*   ✅ All Increments Complete

 ### Target Crate
 *   `module/move/unilang_instruction_parser`